isomerpages/moe-westwoodsec/_learn/Teaching and Learning/Assessment Policy.md

 Termly weighted assessments will be conducted to gauge the learning progress of the students.
 Mid-year Exam will only be conducted for Sec 3 Higher MTL students in view of their year-end GCE O level MTL examinations.
 End-of-year examinations will be conducted at the end of Semester Two for Secondary 1 to 3 students.
 Preliminary Examinations will be conducted in the third term for students who are taking the GCE ‘N’ and ‘O’ Level Examinations.
 Performance for termly and end of year assessments will determine students’ promotion to the next level of study, lateral transfers across streams or retention at the same level of study.
-For Secondary Two, the results of the assessment are also used in the allocation of subjects during the subject options exercise.
+For Secondary Two, the results of the assessment are also used in the allocation of subjects during the subject options exercise.&nbsp;&nbsp;

-As part of AfL and to allow a diversity of assessment to more effectively assess students’ learning, other modes of assessment may be included as part of the termly weighted assessments where relevant.
+As part of AfL and to allow a diversity of assessment to more effectively assess students’ learning, other modes of assessment may be included as part of the termly weighted assessments where relevant.&nbsp;